JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `formsDirs`
 {#instrumentCode-formsDirs}

-The list of directories with GUI Designer form files.
+Specifies the list of directories with GUI Designer form files.

 {style="narrow"}
 Type